 An even simpler example is when ptarmigan, grouse-like birds, take shelter behind shrubs in cold snowy weather or even to hide from predators.
 The ptarmigan gets shelter which is good for it, but this interaction doesn’t make any difference to the shrub.

-This one needs little explaining.
-Parasitism is when one organism known as the parasite benefits, whilst the one being parasitized (also known as the host) definitely does not benefit, sometime not-benefitting so much that it dies in the process.
+Parasitism is when one organism known as the parasite benefits, whilst the one being parasitized (also known as the host) definitely does not benefit, sometime not-benefiting so much that it dies in the process.
 A classic example of this is the tapeworm.
 All kinds of mammals in the Arctic like musk oxen, reindeer and wolves can be hosts to tapeworms, as can species all over the world.
-The tapeworms develop inside of the host and start to eat the food that their host has eaten, using up all the nutrients themselves.
-This means that the host doesn’t get the nutrients, so can end up becoming malnourished or even starving to death despite eating.
-Tapeworm gets free food, host wolf starves, so a definite win-lose situation.
+The tapeworms develop inside of the host and starts to eat the food that their host has eaten, using up all the nutrients themselves.
+This means that the host doesn’t get the nutrients, so can end up becoming malnourished or even starve to death despite eating.
+The tapeworm gets free food, and the host wolf starves, so a definite win-lose situation.

 Less deadly but still parasitic are mosquitoes, which benefit from drinking the blood of creatures wandering around on the tundra, humans included.
 They get food, whilst the blood provider is slightly weakened and probably rather irritated.